mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.2/install/index.md

 # Installing Dispatch into a D2iQ Konvoy Cluster

-The easiest way to install Dispatch is on Konvoy.
+The easiest way to install Dispatch is on [Konvoy](https://d2iq.com/solutions/ksphere/konvoy).

-1. In your `cluster.yaml`, set the Dispatch addon field `enabled` to `true`:
+1. In your existing `cluster.yaml`, set the Dispatch addon field `enabled` to `true`:

     ```yaml
     apiVersion: konvoy.mesosphere.io/v1beta1